objczl/objczl.com/_posts/2020-09-26-test-dependency-injection-in-ios-unit-testing.md

 X depends on Y. Y is X's dependency.
 ```

-System under test (SUT) depends-on components (DOC) which maybe is network, or
+The system under test (SUT) depends-on components (DOC) which maybe is a network, or
 database.

 ## How to unit test sut which has depends-on components

-When System Under Test (SUT) Depends-On Components (DOC) which maybe is network,
+When System Under Test (SUT) Depends-On Components (DOC) which maybe is a network,
 or database hard to test affect the test speed.
 We need to be able to replace
 DOC with a test double whenever we want to make it easy to test our code.

-Test double for three types of unit test:
+Test double for three types of the unit test:

 * Return value (fake)
 * State value (stub)